Observations on Man: Hartley's theories

-Like John Locke, Hartley asserted that, prior to sensation, the human mind is a tabula rasa.
+Like John Locke, Hartley asserted that, before sensation, the human mind is a tabula rasa.
 Beginning with simple sensations, the mind eventually forms advanced states of consciousness.
-Hartley sought to explain, not only the phenomena of memory, which others had similarly explained before him, but also the phenomena of emotion, of reasoning, and of voluntary and involuntary action.
+Hartley sought to explain not only the phenomena of memory, which others had similarly explained before him, but also the phenomena of emotion, of reasoning, and of voluntary and involuntary action.

 Doctrine of vibrations

 Hartley believed that sensation is the result of vibrations of the minute particles of the medullary substance of the nerves, made possible by a subtle, elastic ether that was rare in the interstices of solid bodies and in their close neighbourhood.
 Pleasure was the result of moderate vibrations and pain of violent vibrations, sometimes so violent that they broke the continuity of the nerves.
 These vibrations left behind a tendency to fainter vibrations or "vibratiuncles" of a similar kind in the brain, which corresponded to "ideas of sensation."
 This accounted for memory.